Book censorship in China

-Book censorship in the People's Republic of China (PRC) is implemented or mandated by the PRC's unique ruling party, the Chinese Communist Party (CCP), and is currently widespread in China.
+Book censorship in the People's Republic of China (PRC) is mandated by the PRC's ruling party, the Chinese Communist Party (CCP), and is currently widespread in China.
 Enforcement is strict and sometimes inconsistent.
-Punishment for violations can be arbitrary many times leading to long sentences for crimes against censorship laws.
+Punishment for violations can be arbitrary, often leading to long sentences for crimes against censorship laws.

 The CCP and the government have historically been sensitive to any opinions on the politics and history of China and its leaders that differ from currently sanctioned opinions.

-In the 2010s, book censorship spread from mainland China to Hong Kong.
+In the 2010s, book censorship intensified and spread from mainland China to Hong Kong.
 The CCP's handling of the censorship of media and literature has been scrutinized by countries and groups around the world.
-The CCP's actions have also resulted in actions of defiance in Mainland China, Hong Kong, and Taiwan.
+The CCP's actions have also resulted in actions of defiance in mainland China, Hong Kong, and Taiwan.

 History

-Book censorship has been a method used by China since the start of the Qin dynasty (221 to 206 BC).
+Book censorship is a method of censorship which has been employed in China since the start of the Qin dynasty (221 to 206 BC).
 Both domestic and foreign books which do not meet the central government's requirement will be censored and forbidden to be published.

 Qin Shi Huang

-In the 213 BCE, ancient China allegedly conducted a book censorship movement called "burning of books and burying of scholars".
+In 213 BCE, the government of ancient China waged a book censorship campaign which is called the "burning of books and burying of scholars".

 Aisin Gioro Hongli

 In the 18th century Qing dynasty, the Qianlong Emperor, Aisin Gioro Hongli, (reigned 1735–1796) asked his officials to censor books published in the 17th century which contained any anti-dynastic or heterodox thoughts.
-All these books had to be burned in order to avoid having a negative impact on the next generation's thoughts.
+All of these books were burned to purportedly prevent them from having a negative impact on the next generation's thoughts.

 Mao Zedong

-In the 20th century with the rise of the CCP Chairman Mao Zedong (March 20, 1943 – September 9, 1976) introduced many new laws concerning censorship in China.
-In his paper, “The Value of Intellectual Freedom in Twenty-First-Century China: Changes, Challenges, and Progress”, Raymond Pun, a professor and researcher at the Alder Graduate School of Education, states that the CCP “maintained a political censorship that can be understood in three ways: ‘to retain power, to maintain community standards and to protect dogma-in this case, Maoist dogma””.
-This dogma began immediately after 1949 culminated in the 1950s and a period called the Cultural Revolution, in which books identified as anti-Communist and Maoist were censored and banned.
-During this time, public book burnings also became a tool to destroy all material not deemed appropriate by the CCP.
+After winning the Chinese Civil War, the Chairman of the Chinese Communist Party, Mao Zedong, introduced many new laws concerning censorship in China.
+In his paper, “The Value of Intellectual Freedom in Twenty-First-Century China: Changes, Challenges, and Progress”, Raymond Pun, a professor and researcher at the Alder Graduate School of Education, states that the CCP “maintained a political censorship that can be understood in three ways: 'to retain power, to maintain community standards and to protect dogma—in this case, Maoist dogma'”.
+This dogma began immediately after 1949 and culminated in the 1950s and 60s, during the Cultural Revolution, in which books identified as anti-Communist and anti-Maoist were censored and banned.
+During this time, public book burnings also became a tool which was used to destroy all literature which was not deemed appropriate by the CCP.
 By the end of the Cultural Revolution, only a few books were deemed acceptable by the CCP, including classic works by Karl Marx, Friedrich Engels, Vladimir Lenin, and Joseph Stalin, books written by Mao Zedong and Lu Xun, a few political readings, and Revolutionary opera books.
 Books beyond this scope were all banned from selling and borrowing.
 In 1971, there were only 46 state-owned publishing houses.
 Students who wanted to see these censored books circulated handwritten, string-bound copies among their classmates.